-If Pentecost was always 50 days from the sixteenth day of the month it would arrive on any day of the week and be disconnected from the sabbath.
-It seems that neither Jones nor anyone in his era had considered how the evidence from Numbers 33:3 indicates that the morrow after the sabbath of Lev 23:11 etc means the morning of the Sabbath not the following day.
-See the following section.
+If Pentecost was always 50 days from the sixteenth of the month it would arrive on any day of the week and be disconnected from the Sabbath.
+It seems that neither Jones nor anyone in his era had considered how the evidence from Numbers 33:3 indicates that the morrow after the sabbath of Leviticus 23:11 etc means the morning of the Sabbath not the following day.
+(Following section).